newjersey/navigator.business.nj.gov/content/src/archived-opportunities/sbe.md

 industry:
   - All Industries
 ---
-A Small Business Enterprise (SBE) primary place of business is in New Jersey, has 100 or fewer full-time employees AND has 51% or more of their business operations/sales in New Jersey OR 51% or more of the company’s full-time employees in New Jersey.
-SBE's have [additional revenue limits](https://business.nj.gov/pages/sbe) your business should be aware of to make sure you qualify.
+A Small Business Enterprise (SBE) is a business whose:

+1. primary location is in New Jersey, and
+2. has 100 or fewer full-time employees, and
+3. has 51% or more of their business operations/sales in New Jersey, OR
+4. has 51% or more of the company’s full-time employees in New Jersey.
+5. SBE's have [additional revenue limits](https://business.nj.gov/pages/sbe) your business should be aware of to make sure you qualify.

 *Having an SBE certification may give you an advantage in [government contracts](https://business.nj.gov/pages/sbe).*